-At our first meeting, for which you do not need to make any special preparations, we will complete the SAL induction and talk about the geospatial needs of your project.
+At our first meeting, for which you do not need to make any special preparations, we will talk about the geospatial needs of your project.
 The aim is to work out how SAL can best support your research.
 Depending on you and your project, these meetings can take between 20 – 45 minutes on average.

 Some things to note when working with SAL: